Media-Smart/vedadet/README.md

 - **Friendly to TensorRT**

-  Detectors can be easily converter to TensorRT engine.
+  Detectors can be easily converted to TensorRT engine.

 - **Easy to deploy**